Woodturning: History

 In the 19th and early 20th century, woodturners in England worked in Turning Shops, usually within the master-apprentice system.
 In Germany and Russia, woodturning was concentrated in villages that had a specialty, such as turning toys.
 Bow lathes and pole lathes continued in use for decentralized, one-man production of architectural elements and bowls in many parts of the world.
 In the US, woodturning was part of the curriculum of industrial arts taught in public schools—often a prerequisite for classes in building furniture.
 The 'problems' from textbooks included both tool management skills, and assignments to turn objects such as gavels, darning eggs, boxes, trays, candlesticks, lamps, and legs for furniture.

 Woodturning skills were used by patternmakers in the making of prototypes and shapes for casting molds used in foundries during the 19th and 20th centuries.
-They worked very slowly to achieve precision, using enormous patternmaker lathes and slow-cutting scraping tools.
+They worked very slowly to achieve precision, using enormous pattern maker lathes and slow-cutting scraping tools.

 Woodturning has always had a strong hobbyist presence.
 In the 1970s, an explosion of interest in hobby woodturning in the English-speaking world sparked a revival in the craft.
 Dr. Dale Nish traveled to England to recruit teachers, tools, and techniques from the last of the apprentice-trained woodturners.
 A few years later, Canadian Stephen Hogbin spent a year in Australia, pushing the limits of the craft through changes in scale and design.
 Industrial arts teachers used their institutional affiliation to create seminars, publish books, and foster research.
 The tool industry identified a new market for lathes and turning tools.
 A small group of serious collectors invested in the increasingly sculptural explorations of woodturners.
 Unusually, woodturning never established a strong foothold in university departments of art and design.
 Instead, practitioners of the craft have become adept at learning from demonstrations, private classes, regional meetings, their own published journals, and internet technologies.
 Some artists began as woodturners, and moved into more sculptural work, experimenting with super object forms and other fine craft concepts.
 The Center for Art in Wood, founded in 1986 as The Wood Turning Center, houses a collection in Philadelphia with over 1,000 objects from international artists as well as a research library and gallery.
 Other turners have chosen an artisan-based focus on traditional work, custom work, and the pleasure of studio practice.